GannettDigital/chef-ffmpeg/README.md

 Currently the cookbook supports only source install using ark, which should be cross platform.

+The package install was built against Centos 6.6 based on the atrpms repository sources.

 Attributes
 ------------
 * `node['yum-gd']['repos'] = %w(gdcustom epel)` - This cookbook depends on pacakges from epel.
 This attribute resolves that for standalone installs.
 Override as needed.